 - coaching you on how to develop skills necessary to effectively compete in the legal market;

-- helping you achieve their summer and post-graduation employment goals;
+- helping you achieve summer and post-graduation employment goals;

 - connecting students and alumni; and